 Korean War Vets Memorial

-As you can see these are large sculptures done in a super unique style without faces, to allow them to symbolize all of those represented.
+As you can see, these are large sculptures done in a unique style without faces, to allow them to symbolize all of those represented.

-It is an amazing spot to explore, and the way the sculptures are situated around the beautiful landscape with Mt Shasta in the background is something you need to see.
+It is a fantastic spot to explore, and the way the sculptures are situated around the beautiful landscape with Mt Shasta in the background is something you need to see.
 Check it out, and let me know what you think if you visit in the comments.